eitansuez/istio-mesh-expansion-example/README.md

 ## Exercise 1

-Watch the workload entry get created as a consequence of the VM registering with the mesh
+Watch the WorkloadEntry get created as a consequence of the VM registering with the mesh.

 ```shell
 k get workloadentry -n ratings -w